jrmcdata/kalio-sudoku/README.md

 Checks the status of the board:
 * -1 board is guaranteed to be unsolvable
-*  1 board is olved
+*  1 board is solved
 *  0 board is unsolved (but not necessarily unsolvable)